janicesylee/janicesylee.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Graduated with MS in Robotics from CMU 🤖! 📍Pittsburgh, PA
+Graduated with MS in Robotics from CMU! 📍Pittsburgh, PA